Reclone-org/AccessLabs-Resources/hardware/Shaker/Readme.md

 - DC motor
 - 12V DC input connector

-### Suggested workflow
+#### Suggested workflow
 1. Mount the motor and controller hardware inside the enclosure.
 2. Install the DC power input.
 3. Wire the motor to the motor driver.
-4. Wire the driver control lines to the ESP32-S3.
+4. Wire the motor driver control lines to the ESP32-S3.
-5. Wire the potentiometer to the ESP32-S3 analog input.
+5. Wire the potentiometer to an ESP32-S3 analog input.
-6. Add the buck converter if voltage regulation is required for your logic electronics.
+6. Add the buck converter if voltage regulation is required for logic electronics.
-7. Verify all grounds are shared properly.
+7. Confirm that all grounds are shared correctly.

 > Add a wiring diagram here when available.

 ---

-## E. Firmware
+### E. Firmware

 The firmware acts as the control system for the shaker.

-### Firmware behavior
+#### Main behavior
 - scans the I2C bus at startup
 - initializes the LCD
 - runs a short boot animation
 - reads and averages potentiometer values
 - maps the input to PWM motor speed
-- estimates RPM for user display
+- estimates RPM for display
 - updates the LCD with:
   - speed percentage
   - approximate RPM